TaxTips.ca

 Links & Resources

-Atlantic Provinces -> New Brunswick -> Personal tax credits
+Atlantic Provinces -> New Brunswick -> Personal Tax Credits

 For information on the amounts of most non- refundable tax credits available to New Brunswick residents, see the non-refundable personal tax credits tables.

-for low income individuals and families
+bulletfor low income individuals and families

-amount received depends on family net income
+bulletamount received depends on family net income

-cannot exceed NB tax payable (not refundable)
+bulletcannot exceed NB tax payable (not refundable)

 For current and past threshold amounts for the low income tax reduction, see the New Brunswick Department of Finance Personal Income Tax page.